Juuliuus/juusprime_app/README.md

 ### History ###

 v1.0.1 March 5 2021
-- Added flags for automation for shell scripts, etc.
+- Added flags for automation for shell scripts, etc.<br>
-Use <app> automate --help for that list.
+Use "juusprime_app automate --help" for that list.

 v1.0.0 February 2021